Working Hunter Ponies

 They will be quality animals with a neat head, good length of rein and depth through the body.
 They must be able to carry a child on a cross country ride, over fences, logs and ditches.
 The pony must exhibit an ability to jump and be fit enough to go a distance.

-There will be a maximum of 20 entries per class and the first 20 correct entries received will go forward to the classes.
+There will be a maximum of 25 primary entries per class.
+The first 25 correct primary entries received will secure entry.
+Please note there may be additional secondary entries in the above classes.

 Ponies entered in Class 93 may also, provided they are eligible, be entered in Class 94.
 However, any combination of pony and rider competing in this class may not compete in any other Working Hunter Pony class at this Show.